brainandforce/Electrum.jl/README.md

      + CPpackage2 outputs
 * Writing of common file formats:
      + XCrysDen XSF
+* Operations on datagrids:
+     + Addition, subtraction, multiplication
+     + FFTs on real space data grids

 ## Planned features

 This project is just starting to get off the ground, but here's what we have planned:

  * Reading and writing of common file formats:
-     + ABINIT wavefunction outputs
      + XYZ files
      + XTL files
      + CIF files
  * Manipulation of data grids associated with crystal structures
-     + Common elementwise mathematical operations on data grids
-     + Grid reinterpolation
+     + Real space grid reinterpolation

 ...and more that we will decide in time!
 If you'd like to contibute, be sure to read the included contributing guidelines.